travelingbear/AS2_Linux_ImageAssistant/README.md

 **Not supported yet**

  - The 'optimization' seems to not make much difference in almost all the cases I have tested.
-It's possible to create an automated method for that, maybe while adding applications?
+It's possible to create an automated method for that, I just haven't found a time for that.
- - Environment variables - This one I already have a pseudo-code I can use, but I haven't find time yet.